cyberbotics/webots/docs/discord/technical-questions-2020.md

 > I have an e-puck2 robot which I'll be working with.
 I want to first use the e-puck driver provided here ([https://www.gctronic.com/doc/index.php?title=e-puck2\_PC\_side\_development#Connecting\_to\_the\_Bluetooth](https://www.gctronic.com/doc/index.php?title=e-puck2_PC_side_development#Connecting_to_the_Bluetooth)) on webots simulator to write and simulate my additional scripts.
 However, there's no support on how to go about interfacing this driver with webots.
 I tried following the support provided based on ROS-Hydro for e-puck1 here ([https://www.gctronic.com/doc/index.php?title=E-Puck#ROS](https://www.gctronic.com/doc/index.php?title=E-Puck#ROS)), but the epuck-webots slam didn't work.
 I followed a tutorial on how to interface ros with webots and run all examples successfully.
 Does anyone know how I can successfully interface the driver so I could start my simulation?

-`@yusah(he)` you will find some information about how to interface the real e-puck with Webots here: [https://cyberbotics.com/doc/guide/epuck#control-interface](https://cyberbotics.com/doc/guide/epuck#control-interface)
+`@yusah` you will find some information about how to interface the real e-puck with Webots here: [https://cyberbotics.com/doc/guide/epuck#control-interface](https://cyberbotics.com/doc/guide/epuck#control-interface)

 For any question about the real robot, please get in touch with the support of GCTronic directly.